KangaFinance/hardhat/CONTRIBUTING.md

 ## Installing

-To install the project's dependencies, run `yarn` in the root directory of the repository.
+Set your yarn version to berry `yarn set version berry` and to install the project's dependencies, run `yarn` in the root directory of the repository.

 ## Building the projects